Graicc/link-share-forever/notes/log.md

 # Logs

+## 2025-09-26
+Oopsie didn't work on this for a while.
+Did a bunch of style work for the website, it maches the look of the old one now.
+Major blockers rn are adding the 6hr timeout and a new post page.
+Also should probably add some 404 pages when the db returns nothing.
+Tried setting up entr for hot reloading to no avail.

 ## 2025-09-11
 RSS!
 Forogt how much of RSS spec is weird (need to have xmlns:cd="http://purl.org/dc/elements/1/1" or it doesn't work) but it passes [https://validator.w3.org/feed/check.cgi](W3 Feed Validator) so good enough for me.